foreverbell/parakeet/README.md

 * Kana iteration mark `ゝ` and `ヽ` is not supported.
 * .. and other things.

+## Document

+Since I haven't find any potential users, so there will be no document available, please create an issue if you have trouble using it.

 ## TODO List

 * Ambiguous `ō` warning.
 * Extended katakana support.
+* Embedded title and author.